xcube-dev/xcube-server/README.md

 `xcube-server` is a light-weight web server that provides various services based on xcube datasets:

+* Catalogue services to query for datasets and their variables and dimensions, and feature collections.
 * Tile map service, with some OGC WMTS 1.0 compatibility
-* Data services (TODO) to extract subsets like time-series and profiles for e.g. JS clients
+* Dataset services to extract subsets like time-series and profiles for e.g. JS clients
-* Catalogue services (TODO) to query for datasets and variables

 xcube datasets are any datasets that